doctrine/doctrine-website-sphinx/pages/source/error.rst

   <http://docs.doctrine-project.org/projects/doctrine-couchdb-odm/en/latest/>`_

 You reached this page from Google or any other search engine?
-Please open `a ticket on the website tracker <https://github.com/doctrine/doctrine-website-sphinx/issues>`. and we look into rewriting urls to the current location of the docs.
+Please open `a ticket on the website tracker <https://github.com/doctrine/doctrine-website-sphinx/issues>`_.

+We are looking into rewriting URLs to the current location of the docs.